klemetsson/stratux-zero/README.md

 ## Contents of this repository

-- CAD and CAM files for the custom PCB
+- CAD and CAM files for the custom PCBs
 - CAD files for the enclosure
 - Source code for the EFM8 firmware
 - Source code for the monitoring and shutdown service for the Raspberry Pi
-- Packer build files and instructions on creating the Raspberry Pi image file
+- [Hashicorp Packer](https://www.packer.io/) build files and instructions on creating the Raspberry Pi image file

+## Design decisions

+Because of the global component shortage, many of the components are selected out of availability.
+This leads to a more expensive design with several difficult component footprints.
+Still, several of the components are impossible to acquire separatly and may need to be desoldered from various break-out and development kits.

+The integrated 1090 MHz antenna for ADS-B data is a simple dipole design.
+This however, requires a balun with impedence matching which is located on a separate PCB.